AwesomeDog/obsidian-awesome-flashcard/README.md

 ## Design philosophy

-- **Obsidian as the single source of truth**.
+- **Single source of truth**.
 Synchronizes flashcards only in one direction: from your Obsidian notes to Anki.
+- **Simplicity matters**.
+Only one simple way to define flashcard.
-- **Standard Markdown as flashcard format**.
-Introduces zero private syntax.
+- **Stick to openness**.
+Standard Markdown as flashcard format, Introduces zero private syntax.
+- **Minimal footprint**.
+Stores no private data on your notes.
+Does not affect your Anki learning progress.

 ## Features

-- Synchronizes all flashcards in your vault to Anki, in one direction.
+- ♳ Synchronizes all flashcards in your vault to Anki, in one direction
+- ✍ Preserves Anki learning progress
-- Full Markdown syntax support: image, audio, video, code block, latex, table...
+- ✒ Full Markdown syntax support: 🖼️image, 🎤audio, 🎞️video, 📟code block, 🔢LaTeX, 📋table...
-- Supports defining deck names both vault-wide and file-wide
+- 🎴 Supports defining deck names both vault-wide and file-wide
-- Supports defining tags both flashcard-wide and file-wide
+- #️⃣ Supports defining tags both flashcard-wide and file-wide
-- Decent speed for incremental scanning
+- ⚡ Decent speed for incremental scanning
-- Quick link to corresponding Obsidian note
+- 🔗 Quick link to corresponding Obsidian note

 ## Flashcard example